updated

 Cultural exchange and learning opportunities

 I speak fluent english and spanish that is fluent, but not perfect.
-A visitor will have language and cultural immersion, as well as many opportunites to accompany the natives in their daily life activities.
-There is a mine of cultural gems that could be discovered by those that are willing to explore and relate.
+A visitor will have the opportunity to discover the mine of cultural gems that emerge if one is willing to explore and relate.

 This is "coffee country", and is nothing like a glitzy Starbucks.
 We have mud, dust, horrible roads, beautiful creeks and forests, steep inclines, and gravity defying declines, bugs, sweat, laughter, and tears.